DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 ## Acknowledgement

 Some of the codes are built upon iCAN: Instance-Centric Attention Network for Human-Object Interaction Detection [[website]](http://chengao.vision/iCAN/ ).
-We thank them for their work.
-The pose estimation results are from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) . **Alpha Pose** is an accurate multi-person pose estimator, which is the **first real-time** open-source system that achieves **70+ mAP (72.3 mAP)** on COCO dataset and **80+ mAP (82.1 mAP)** on MPII dataset.
+Thanks them for their great work!
+The pose estimation results are obtained from [AlphaPose](https://github.com/MVIG-SJTU/AlphaPose) . **Alpha Pose** is an accurate multi-person pose estimator, which is the **first real-time** open-source system that achieves **70+ mAP (72.3 mAP)** on COCO dataset and **80+ mAP (82.1 mAP)** on MPII dataset.
+You may also use your own pose estimation results to train the interactiveness predictor, thus you could directly donwload the train and test pkl files from iCAN [[website]](http://chengao.vision/iCAN/) and insert your pose results.

+## HAKE
-You can also follow our new work **HAKE**[[website]](http://hake-mvig.cn/home/), HAKE is a new large-scale knowledge base and engine for human activity understanding.
-HAKE supplies elaborate and abundant body part state labels for all the active human instances in all the images and frames.
+You may also be interested in our new work **HAKE**[[website]](http://hake-mvig.cn/home/), HAKE is a new large-scale knowledge base and engine for human activity understanding.
+HAKE provides elaborate and abundant **body part state** labels for active human instances in a large scale of images and videos.
+With HAKE, we have boosting the HOI recognition performance on HICO and some other widely-used human activity benchmarks.
+Now we are still enlarging and enriching it, and looking forward to working with outstanding researchers around the world on its applications and further improvements.
+If you have any advices or interests, please feel free to contact [Yong-Lu Li](https://dirtyharrylyl.github.io/) (yonglu_li@sjtu.edu.cn).

 If you get any problems or if you find any bugs, don't hesitate to comment on GitHub or make a pull request!

 TIN(Transferable Interactiveness Network) is freely available for free non-commercial use, and may be redistributed under these conditions.
 For commercial queries, please drop an e-mail.
 We will send the detail agreement to you.